Bhootayyana Maga Ayyu: Plot

 Ayyu's wife reminds him about his father's attitude towards the villagers and their reaction to his death.
-This makes Ayyu give a thought about his behaviour.
-Gulla's wife tries to kill herself by drowning herself in the river as she gets convinced that Ayyu will not spare her husband.
-Ayyu sees a woman drowning and being a distinguished swimmer saves her only to find that she is his enemy's wife.
+This makes Ayyu give some thought to his behaviour.
+Gulla's wife tries to kill herself by drowning in the river, as she becomes convinced that Ayyu will not spare her husband.
+Ayyu sees a woman drowning and, being a distinguished swimmer, saves her, only to find that she is his enemy's wife.
 This incident has a lasting effect on Ayyu, who tries to end the feud.
-Ayyu clears all of Gulla's debts asking him to work for him in return.
+Ayyu clears all of Gulla's debts, asking him to work for him in return.
 Gulla agrees and works sincerely to pay off the debts, but resents Ayyu's friendship.

-During the village festival, the villagers plot to ransack Ayyu's house and the person who leads the pack is Gulla.
-They attack Ayyu's house at midnight, and set his house on fire.
-Ayyu, who is a changed person now, simply states this as an accident when the district police come to investigate the case.
-This incident begins to make an impact on the villagers to change their perceptions about Ayyu.
+During the village festival, the villagers plot to ransack Ayyu's house, and the person who leads the group is Gulla.
+They attack Ayyu's house at midnight and set it on fire.
+Ayyu, who is now a changed person, simply states that it was an accident when the district police come to investigate the case.
+This incident begins to change the villagers' perceptions of Ayyu.
 With his house burned down, Ayyu goes with his family to live in the house by the river.
-One day Ayyu goes to the town, leaving behind his family.
-The village is flooded from a downpour and Ayyu's house is in danger.
-Ayyu's wife and kids try to come out of the house as the dam collapses and the water enters the house, flooding it completely.
+One day, Ayyu goes to town, leaving his family behind.
+The village is flooded by heavy rain, and Ayyu's house is in danger.
+Ayyu's wife and children try to leave the house as the dam collapses and the water enters it, flooding it completely.
 Gulla takes a raft and single-handedly sets out to rescue Ayyu's family.
 With much difficulty, he saves Ayyu's family and brings them to safety.
-Ayyu reaches the village and is shocked to see its plight, but is relieved to see that Gulla has rescued them.
-Ayyu hugs Gulla thereby ending their years of hatred and enmity.
-The villagers return Ayyu's belongings and wealth that was looted.
+Ayyu returns to the village and is shocked to see its plight, but is relieved to see that Gulla has rescued them.
+Ayyu hugs Gulla, thereby ending their years of hatred and enmity.
+The villagers return Ayyu's belongings and wealth that had been looted.
 They all celebrate the festival.